Fees

 • A small group size (no more than 20 children)

-• If your child is attending Manu Kindergarten for more than 3 days per week
+If your child is with us for more than 20 hours per week there is a fee of $6.50 per hour.

 FamilyBoost